-Kristen Lopes is a partner in the workplace relations team with expertise in employment, industrial relations and human rights law.
+A partner in Colin Biggers & Paisley's employment and safety team since 2008, Kristen has expertise in employment, industrial relations and discrimination law.
 She has experience in matters of both a litigious and non-litigious nature.